-Books and DVDs About Balance and Dizziness Disorders
+Books About Balance and Dizziness Disorders

-Titles listed are available for loan through public libraries in BC – if your local library doesn’t own a copy of a title that interests you, ask for it to be sent from another library through interlibrary loan.
+Most of the titles listed are available for loan through public libraries in BC – if your local library doesn’t own a copy of a title that interests you, ask for it to be sent from another library through interlibrary loan.

 Balance: In Search of the Lost Sense by Scott McCredie (2007)